Nigeria's Sanusi opens Champions League goal account in Porto win over Marseille | Goal.com

 The Portuguese giants are second in Group C with nine points after four games, behind leaders Manchester City while Marseille languish at the bottom of the table with no point.

-Next up for Porto in the Champions League, is a home against Manchester City on December 1 but they visit Sanusi's former club Santa Clara for their Primeira Liga fixture on Saturday.
+Next up for Porto in the Champions League is a home game against Manchester City on December 1, but they visit Sanusi's former club Santa Clara for their Primeira Liga fixture on Saturday.